andrewkarch/Video-game-platform-downloader/README.md

 # Video Game Platform Downloader

 A simple application that gets the year and platform of a list of video games.
-A lot faster and easier than writting them all down by hand.
+A lot faster and easier than writing them all down by hand.

 Will be added to a later application to allow a single game to be added.